philipellisis/arduino-virtual-pinball-board/readme.md

 The arduino IDE will build almost all of the application code for you, but there are a few imports you will need to make

-- For the joystick functionality: https://github.com/MHeironimus/ArduinoJoystickLibrary
+- For the Gamepad1 functionality: https://github.com/NicoHood/HID
 - For the communication to the MPU-6050: https://github.com/adafruit/Adafruit_MPU6050
 - for the communication to the PCA9685: https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library